awesome-automations/awesome-automations.github.io/_posts/design/2015-08-16-facial-recognition.md

 title: "Facial and Object Recognition"
 subheadline: "Using Machinebox.io"
 meta_teaser: "Want to use machine learning to recognize people and objects using your camera feed?
 Let's get started!"
-teaser: "<em>Facial Recognition</em> is done using machine learning."
+teaser: "<em>Facial Recognition</em> done right using machine learning."
 comments: true
 header:
     image: machine-learning.jpg